grammyjs/grammY/README.md

 ## Deno Support

 All grammY packages published by [@grammyjs](https://github.com/grammyjs) run natively in Deno.
-We maintain our own backporting scripts to transform every codebase to still run on Node.
+We are compiling every codebase to still run on Node.

 However, given that most bot developers are still using Node, all documentation is written Node-first.
 We may migrate it if Deno overtakes Node.
 If you are already on Deno today, we expect you to know what you're doing.
-You mainly have to adjust the imports to URL imports, and use [`https://deno.land/x/grammy`](https://deno.land/x/grammy).
+You mainly have to adjust the imports to URL imports, and import from [`https://deno.land/x/grammy/mod.ts`](https://deno.land/x/grammy).

 ## Contributors ✨